emoltz/fullStackBlog/README.md

 Nevermind -- I went back and erased the bootstrap.
 Going to use only custom CSS here!
 I think I will keep really "low-budget" to to speak.

 Nevermind again.
 I am back to bootstrap.
 Here is the reason: I am trying to wrestle with `react-router-dom` and it's absolutely killing me.
 They upgraded from v5 to v6 and changed a whole bunch of stuff, making this nav bar tutorial useless to me.

+Wow...
+I am really wrestling with `react-router-dom`.
+It is very challenging to develop in an environment that has changed so drastically so quickly without any backwards compatibility.
+I have spent *hours* looking up stuff online about how to do certain things and everyone tells me different stuff.
+Eventually with experimentation I will figure it out, but it is *not* fun.
 ______________________________
 # Documentation for React App